Sport in Portsmouth

 - A sports centre with cardio and multi-use studio spaces, boxing bags, treadmills and free weights

-- Over 70 fitness classes per week in term time, plus courses and workshops.
-All led by our skilled fitness staff
+- Various weekly fitness classes in term time, plus courses and workshop, led by our skilled fitness staff – including cardio cycling, yoga fitness, cardio conditioning and pilates

-- 2 indoor sports halls, including courts and pitches where you can play anything from badminton to volleyball
+- Indoor sports halls, including courts and pitches where you can play volleyball, badminton, tennis, squash and more

 - Outdoor courts and pitches for sports including football, rugby, netball and tennis

-- Ravelin Sports Centre opening in 2021, will offer superb facilities that include a 8 lane swimming pool, 175 station gym, climbing wall and ski simulator.
+- Ravelin Sports Centre opening in 2022, will offer an 8 lane swimming pool, 175 station gym, climbing wall and ski simulator

 Gym membership for students

-With gym membership, you can access all our gym equipment, over 70 instructor-led and virtual fitness classes a week, and unlimited racket sport bookings.
+With a gym membership, you can access all our gym equipment, instructor-led and virtual fitness classes each week, and unlimited racket sport bookings.
 Whether you're competing at the highest level of sport, want to improve your fitness, or are just looking to let off steam during your studies, our student gym membership has got you covered.

 St Paul's Gym